JohnLockwood/node-hacking/README.md

 This is the simpler case.
 * ts-mocha - This project shows how to use mocha with typescript via ts-node, and supports both npm test and npx tsc.
+* ts-mocha-webstorm - The ts mocha project with a webstorm project and a run configuration set up to step through the tests in the debugger.
+Sweet!